prolificinteractive/Yoshi/README.md

 A helpful companion for your iOS app.

 Yoshi is a convenient wrapper around the UI code that is often needed for displaying debug menus.
-Out of the box, Yoshi provides easy-to-implement date, list and custom menus.

 ### iPhone
 ![Yoshi.gif](Images/Yoshi.gif)